 Before closing your anti-social behaviour complaint your housing officer will contact you to obtain your consent to close the complaint.

-Try to record as much detail as possible – eg for a noise complaint
+- Try to record as much detail as possible – for example, for a noise complaint:

-the type of noise, e.g. loud music, drilling, dog barking
+- the type of noise, for example, loud music, drilling, dog barking

 Report anti-social behaviour